 Academic Computing 201.
-Computer Applications 3 hrs., 3 crs.; Prereq.
+Computer Applications for Business and Professions.
+3 hrs., 3 crs.; Prereq.
 Academic Computing 101 or its equivalent, Not open to students with credit in Business 201.

 Design and implementation of computerized information systems in business, human services, health, education and public administration, to include an introduction to spreadsheet, graphics and database management software.
 Students will be required to complete weekly assignments using the microcomputer.